 A lot of typical German food is simple, comforting, and easy to make.
 If you are hosting a German-themed lunch or dinner party, or just want some international inspiration, look no further.
 This simple German menu is based on one that you may easily find at lunchtime in a restaurant, a cafeteria, or at home.
 Lunch is typically a heartier meal, with a smaller meal for dinner.
 Use this menu for whatever time of day works best for you.

 These recipes should be very familiar to your German friends or any German visitors.
-They are easy to make and not exotic but will give you a good feeling for the different tastes in this cuisine.
+They are easy to make and will give you a good feeling for the different tastes in this cuisine.
 All the ingredients should be available at any local grocery store.

 One Simple, Everyday Menu